jrouwe/JoltPhysics/README.md

 ## Documentation

-To learn more about Jolt go to the [Architecture and API documentation](https://jrouwe.github.io/JoltPhysics/).
+To learn more about Jolt go to the latest [Architecture and API documentation](https://jrouwe.github.io/JoltPhysics/).
+Documentation for [a specific release is also available](https://jrouwe.github.io/JoltPhysicsDocs/).

 To get started, look at the [HelloWorld](HelloWorld/HelloWorld.cpp) example.
 A [HelloWorld example using CMake FetchContent](https://github.com/jrouwe/JoltPhysicsHelloWorld) is also available to show how you can integrate Jolt Physics in a CMake project.